 - Extended periods of sitting in a car or plane

-Interesting facts about the iliocostalis thoracis:
+Interesting facts about the ilocostalis thoracis muscle

-Clinical diagnoses to which this muscle symptoms may contribute:
+Clinical diagnoses to which the iliocostalis thoracis muscle symptoms may contribute:

 - Sprain/Strain Syndrome of the thoracic or lumbar spine

 - Thoracic spine hyperkyphosis